DamianoDurso/damianodurso.github.io/_posts/2024-10-06-Sentence embeddings for Employee Listening.md

-# The Modern Workhorse for People Analytics: Leveraging Language Models for Better Surveys
+# The Modern Workhorse of Employee Listening: Leveraging Language Models for Better Surveys

 **How often do you rely on surveys to measure employee engagement, customer satisfaction, or candidate fit?** In people analytics, these tools are indispensable.
 They help organizations gather insights and make informed decisions.
 However, building reliable surveys is complex and resource-intensive.
 Many fall back on poor measures due to the high cost, risk, and time involved.